authelia/authelia/docs/configuration/identity-providers/oidc.md

 # OpenID Connect

 **Authelia** currently supports the [OpenID Connect] OP role as a [**beta**](#roadmap) feature.
-The OP role is the [OpenID Connect] Provider role, not the Relaying Party or RP role.
+The OP role is the [OpenID Connect] Provider role, not the Relying Party or RP role.
 This means other applications that implement the [OpenID Connect] RP role can use Authelia as an authentication and authorization backend similar to how you may use social media or development platforms for login.

-The Relaying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect] providers for authentication and authorization.
+The Relying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect] providers for authentication and authorization.
 We do not intend to support this functionality at this moment in time.

 ## Roadmap